 My responsibilities included the development of any custom solution for the enterprise as a whole, typically small scale utility applications.
 This included services, web application, and standalone applications.

-One such application was used by plants when any central ERP downtime occured.
+One such application was used by plants when any central ERP downtime occurred.
 It cached important business data and re-sent it to the central system when systems were back online.
-My favorite part: I didn't have to write a single line of syncronization code.
-I was able to leverage good infrastructure design to accomplish this, making it far more reliable.
+My favorite part: I didn't have to write a single line of synchronization code.
+I was able to leverage good infrastructure design to accomplish this, making it far more reliable.09/2009 - 12/2012

 ShowPitch is a platform for upcoming music and movie stars to get discovered.
 As a senior software engineer I was responsible for most of the backend implementation of the site.
-We leveraged ASP.NET WebApi and C# over MongoDB as well as a service bus for handling backend worker processes.
+We leveraged ASP.NET WebApi and C# over MongoDB as well as a service bus for handling backend worker processes.04/2014 - 12/2016

 At Starz I was responsible for a number of internal-facing utility applications.
 Most were built on a MEAN stack and were deployed via Docker containers to AWS.
 The projects usually involved just me and sometimes one UX designer.
 I was responsible for gathering requirements, designing, and implementing the systems along with documenting and handing off to SysOps for deployment.